 {

-// Check if we hit an enemy
+// Check if the laser hit an object tagged "Enemy"

 if (other.gameObject.tag == "Enemy")